-CLA Communications Staff:
+CLA Communications Team

 CLA Communications Best Practices

-- Announcements/Event Promotion
+- Event Promotion

-- Press Kit
+- Press Releases

 - Logos or Word Marks

-To use photos, artwork, illustrations, audio and/or video of CLA students, alumni or guests in communication pieces, the department/program must have a signed Visual/Audio Release Form (PDF).
+- To use photos, artwork, illustrations, audio and/or video of CLA students, alumni or guests in communication pieces, you must have a signed Visual/Audio Release Form (PDF).

 - For events or large crowds, in lieu of individual photo releases, please post a photo/video sign on all event entrances.